 navigation

-Defence Scenario: Cyber Polygon 2020 Technical Exercise Write-up
+Defense Scenario: Cyber Polygon 2020 Technical Exercise Write-up

 On 8 July 2020, Cyber Polygon — an international online cybersecurity training — took place for the second time.
-The technical exercise was attended by 120 teams from some of the largest Russian and international organisations across 29 countries.
+The technical exercise was attended by 120 teams from some of the largest Russian and international organizations across 29 countries.
 Among the participants were: banks, telecom providers, energy suppliers, medical institutions, universities as well as government and law enforcement agencies.

 • basic game mechanics